AMIT-Coders/Task-Management-Application-intern-task/README.md

 ## Timeline

-- You have **2 weeks** to complete this project.
+- You have **8 days** to complete this project.

 ## Contact

-For any questions or clarifications, please contact Mohamed at [mohamed.ibrahim@amitcoders.org].
+For any questions or clarifications, please contact Mohamed at mohamed.ibrahim@amitcoders.org.

 ---